August 28, 2022

 If your car is currently giving you a headache or two, you should likely buy a new car.

-However, this is not a decision that should be taken lightly, as we all know that to buy a new car is usually expensive.
+However, this is not a decision that should be taken lightly, as we all know that buying a new car is usually expensive.

 Here are some signs that will help you know if your car still has a useful life or if you should buy a new car.